It all starts with ink

-So yes, my name is Stephanie.
+So yes, my name is Mezari.
 I’m a wallpaper designer, textile printer, and ink artist, and the owner of Mezari Atelier & Boutique in Montreal.

 I create fine art wallpapers and home textiles sought after by creative souls who love stories, textile history and art.
 My prints may appear prim and proper at first glance but are full of mischief.

 They're meant to make your home feel more like you.
 Maximum you.